Ouphix/synchro-psychotherapies/steps2.md

 #### Learning theory
 Learning theories were developed by Skinner and Pavlov.
 They state that during a learning period, there are association between different stimulus.
 For instance, a behavior that will be positively reinforced will be repeated.
 A situation that is painful will be avoided.
 They are widely used in most recent cognitive studies in the term reinforcement learning.
 They are very used in cognitives sciences especially in modeling decisions process and understand brain activity.
 In psychotherapy, they are widely used in CBT approach to understand maintenance of a pathological process.
 Often a patient is being reinforced by avoiding a short term pain but this leads to avoidance of the situation and keep abnormal and painful emotions and cognitives schemas.
 The role of the therapist if to help the patient to became of this process during the functional analysis and to suggest him to change to healthier behavior by using new reinforcers.

-#### Attention
+#### Cognitive neuroscience and education

-Dehaene (Neuroeducation, Curiosity, Sleep)
+With the progress of neuroscience there is a a growing evidence toward some techniques to improve curiosity, attention, motivation of students (Dehaene, 2014).
+A new field of research neuroeducation is developping, a lot of these work could be used in psychotherapy too.

 #### Cognitive dissonance and engagement theory
 Even if it wasn't described by the creators of the motivational interviewing, we can see that this process is very close to the engagement theory, and engaging communication developed by Beauvois and Joule (Joule & Beauvois, 2010) after the work on cognitive dissonance by Festinger (Festinger & Carlsmith, 1959).
 This theory was developed and validated in control people without any mental illnesses but could be very interesting in psychiatric patients and in Psychiatry settings (Fond et al, 2014).
 We can see consequently that we could use some very defined experimental settings like in cognitive and social psychology to improve our understanding of the process of psychotherapy.
-This is what will be used in the MONRADO study to compare two situation without any conflit and with a conflict.
+This is what will be used in the Monrado study to compare two situation without any conflit and with a conflict.

 Cognitive dissonance theory is a counter-intuitive theory but very developed and replicated that deals with how we react to cognitive conflict and how we often rationalize our behavior in several situations.
 Festinger asked participants to make a dull task.
 When the participant is freely making it for free, he feels a conflict between thoughts like "I am a clever guy free to make something" and its behavior "I am making something completely dull and useless".
 This conflict is difficult to handle.
 The subject is in a situation of cognitive dissonance.
 In this situation, he resolve his dissonance by changing his thoughts "this task is not the dull but rather interesting".
 However, in exactly the same situation, when the participants is paid, the effect disappear, there isn't anymore conflict.
 The subject still find the task completely dull as it was organized (Festinger & Carlsmith, 1959).
 After this classical paradigm, several explanations were developed especially by Beauvois, Joule who evaluated some other paradigms consistent with this theory (Beauvois & Joule, 1987, 1996, 2010).
 The Foot in the door technique (how to change a behavioral by very small steps), the "You are free" paradigm, the "labelling technique" (it seems your health is very important for you), "touch technique" were widely evaluated without much publicity inside psychotherapy field even if a lot of their approach can be consistent with Motivational Interview.
 Consequently, a behavior can be much more explained by a context and by the previous behaviors of the subject than on the expected outcome as expected by the reinforcement learning theory.

 #### Bandura
 Bandura challenged the reinforcement theory too by demonstrating that imitation was a major process of learning.
-In the Dodo doll experiment, he show that the behaviors of children could be predicated by the models of adults they saw just before.
+In the Dodo doll experiment (Bandura et al, 1963), he showed that the behaviors of children could be predicated by the models of adults they saw just before.
 This process is widely used in psychotherapy where the therapist can play the role of model in role play or exposure for instance which the patient can imitate.

 #### Mirror neurons, mirroring and empathy
 Mirror neurons were discovered by Rizzolatti (Rizzolatti & Craighero, 2004).
 When a monkey seize an object, specific neurons of this task (in this receptor field) fire.
 The same neurons fire when this monkey see an other one making the same action.
 Consequently, it seems that there is a system in which the monkey simulate the outside world.
 This system is still activated when he really perform the task.